2 Days in Zion National Park: Plan Your Perfect Itinerary

 Your 2 Day Zion Itinerary

 Embarking on a two-day adventure in Zion National Park offers an extraordinary opportunity to explore some of nature’s most stunning landscapes.
 This itinerary is designed to help you make the most of your visit by highlighting the park’s must-see attractions and activities.
 From the awe-inspiring vistas of Angels Landing to the serene beauty of Emerald Pools, each day is packed with unforgettable experiences that showcase the best of Zion.
 Whether you’re an avid hiker eager to tackle The Narrows or a nature lover seeking solace in the park’s tranquil surroundings, this guide will ensure you capture the essence of Zion in just 48 hours.
-Check out some of the best things you can experience during your visit below.
+Below are some of the best things you can experience during your visit.

-Day 1 in Zion
+Day 1 in Zion – Morning

-Morning: Explore the Zion Canyon Scenic Drive
+Explore the Zion Canyon Scenic Drive

 We experienced the scenic drive coming in from the east entrance.
 In the early morning, watching the sunlight play with colors on the canyon walls is a sight to behold.
 If you come in from the east side, you’ll drive through the historic Zion-Mount Carmel tunnel.
 You’ll also pass Checkerboard Mesa where you may see mountain goats on the cliffs.
 Once you’ve driven into the park, begin your visit at the Zion National Park visitor center for recommendations of what is available during your visit.
 The rangers are great resources to ensure your Zion National Park itinerary won’t encounter any unexpected changes due to current conditions at the park.